-Though its population is now comprised of an array of ethnicities, including Hispanics (primarily Puerto Ricans), African-Americans, West Indians and Albanians, the Bronx is still a hotbed for Italian cuisine.
-Indeed, Arthur Avenue—known to many throughout the boroughs as the “real” Little Italy—is home to many specialty stores and restaurants, as well as The Arthur Avenue Retail Market, an enclosed culinary oasis featuring fresh pasta, homemade sausages and cuts of meat of all kinds, extra-virgin olive oil and various prepared foods.
+The Bronx is super diverse; among its many residents are Albanians, West Indians, and Puerto Ricans.
+Though its demographics have shifted over the years, the borough remains a hotbed of Italian food.
+Arthur Avenue—known to many as the “real” Little Italy—is home to many specialty stores and restaurants, as well as The Arthur Avenue Retail Market, an enclosed culinary oasis featuring fresh pasta, homemade sausages and cuts of meat of all kinds, extra-virgin olive oil, and various prepared foods.
+For a meal after picking up a few Italian provisions, these are the best Italian restaurants in The Bronx.

 The best of the MICHELIN Experience in your inbox